shreyas-desai/Adventure-Project/README.md

 2 new maps, `ambig2.map` and `loop2.map` have beed added to check the working of the extensions.

-#### 4. `Winning and Losing conditions`
+#### 4. Winning and Losing conditions

 This functionality does not include a verb.
 It is new feature in the game for adventurous purposes.</br>

 The logic behind this extension is as follows:</br>
 a.
-In the map danger, the villain 'Night King' has been added to the map. </br>
+In `danger.map`, the villain 'Night King' has been added. </br>
 b.
 The villain is located in the north, We need to kill the villain to win the game.
 When the user attempt to go to north , danger message will displayed and ask user if they want to continue. </br>
 c.
 The user can get the items from golden room and the iron room.</br>
 d.
-To defeat the villain play required a weapon, if player enter without weapon, villain will kill the player and game will end.</br>
+To defeat the villain we require a weapon, if the player enters the room without a weapon, villain will kill the player and game will end.</br>
 e.
-If player has the weapon they can enter the room and killed the villain after entering the room north, win the game.
+If player has the weapon they can enter the room and kill the villain.
+The game ends after entering the room in the north and the player wins.

 ##### Usage
 ```